Olena Stepaniv: Military service

-Stepaniv was taken prisoner by the Russians after she, and others, stayed behind to cover a retreat at Bolekhiv.
-She was held in Tashkent as a prisoner of war, where she stayed until 1917.
-She helped organise the 1918 uprising in Tashkent, as she was a member of the legion's Supreme Military Board.
+On 30 May 1915, near Lisovychi Stepaniv was taken prisoner by the Russians after she, and others, stayed behind to cover a retreat at Bolekhiv.
+She was held in Tashkent as a prisoner of war until 1917.
+She helped organise the 1918 uprising in Tashkent, as a member of the legion's Supreme Military Board.
+Stepaniv's return to Galicia through Finland and Sweden in 1917 was widely publicized by the press, and she even became a hero of a number of Ukrainian folk songs.
+After her return she was awarded with Karl Troop Cross.
+In September 1918 photos of Stepaniv and other female Sich Riflemen were exhibited at the National Museum in Lviv, and a portrait of her (lost in 1952) was created by painter Osyp Kurylas.
 From 1918 to 1919 she again commanded a platoon, this time in the Ukrainian Galician Army, the military force of the West Ukrainian People's Republic.
+Her brother Ananiy, who also served in the Galician Army, fell in battle in 1919.